-Typically, when discussing bus speed, the front-side bus is what is being referred to, but another important bus speed reference is the memory bus.
-The front side bus is what connects the computer processor (CPU) to the Northbridge, which then connects to the computer memory (RAM) via the memory bus.
+When discussing bus speed, the front-side bus is what is being referred to, but another important bus speed reference is the memory bus.
+The front-side bus is what connects the computer processor (CPU) to the Northbridge, which then connects to the computer memory (RAM) via the memory bus.
 The Northbridge "bridges" the gap between the CPU and RAM and the two communicate via the two buses.

 In general, the faster the bus speed, the faster the computer.
 That works up to a point and can't make up for slow processors.
 But generally speaking, a faster bus means a faster computer.

-A number of software programs are available over the Internet that can tell you the speed of the front side bus.
+Many software programs are available over the Internet that can tell you the speed of the front-side bus.
 Some of these programs are free and some require payment.
-One free program that is worth checking out is CPU-Z. It can be downloaded to your computer from various websites and provides detailed information about your computer, including the front side bus speed.
+One free program that is worth checking out is CPU-Z. It can be downloaded to your computer from various websites and provides detailed information about your computer, including the front-side bus speed.